 Basic competencies - Experts in work

-Basic competencies are fourteen competent ways of performing independent action, leadership, collaboration, information processing and viewing the world and oneself, see the figure below.
-With individuals, they may be expressed as 20 easily relatable "Experts in work", see the PDF.
-Basic work competencies are driven, ie., fueled and given direction by the individual's motivations, ways of thinking and attitudes.
+Basic competencies are fourteen competent ways of performing independent action, leadership, collaboration, handling of information and viewing the world and oneself.
+They are driven, ie., fueled and given direction by the individual's motivations, ways of thinking and attitudes.
+Basic competencies may be described as 20 easily relatable "Experts in work", see the

 Basic competencies